NanoComp/meep/doc/docs/Python_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

     geometry.append(mp.Cylinder(r, center=mp.Vector3(-(d / 2 + i))))
 ```

-To make the holes, we have used a `for` loop.
+To create the holes, we have used a `for` loop.
 Note that the geometry objects are combined using the `append` function.
 As usual, later objects in `geometry` take precedence over earlier objects, so the `Cylinder` objects will punch holes through the `Block`.

 The absorbing boundaries surrounding the computational cell are: